 funding and alignment with local Active Transportation Plans also.
-The following char this comment: nges to the Amendment partially address 9.A.2 to reference establish that construction of been added to Objectives 9.A.1 and to people "of all ages and abilities" to t the design, refurbishment and f the Region's street network should eeds of all users; 74 In addition, Section 9.D Active Transportation is weighted heavily toward cyclists (4 of 7 policies).
-The draft policies within the Nia D.9 has been added to the Amendment to transportation infrastructure and trails agara Escarpment Plan boundary and gara Parks Commission's right-of-ways; Travel Demand M be given further di transportation use development of th eted that through the development of a anagement (TDM) Study, the Region will rection to address the needs of active rs.
-New Policy 9.D.10 links the e TDM Study and the implementation of on-friendly infrastructure and facilities. previously Objective 9.
-A.3
+Fidits also.
+The following changes to the Amendment partially address this comment: Language has been added to Objectives 9.A.1 and 9.A.2 to refer to people "of all ages and abilities" to establish that the design, refurbishment and construction of the Region's street network should consider the needs of all users; New Policy 9.D.9 has been added to the Amendment to In addition, Section 9.D Active Transportation is weighted address active transportation infrastructure and trails 74 heavily toward cyclists (4 of 7 policies).
+The draft policies within the Niagara Escarpment Plan boundary and should be amended to recognize other users as well. within the Niagara Parks Commission's right-of-ways; and Further, it is expected that through the development of a Travel Demand Management (TDM) Study, the Region will be given further direction to address the needs of active transportation users.
+New Policy 9.D.10 links the development of the TDM Study and the implementation of active transportation-friendly infrastructure and facilities. previously Objective 9.A.3

 75 Shannon Larocque Senior Planner, Community Planning and Development Town of Pelham Policy 9.E7 Policy 9.E.7 indicates that the Region will work with local municipalities to implement complete street elements, such as multi-use paths, street lighting and missing sidewalk links along Regional roads.
 Staff suggest that this policy be clarified as to who will be funding these elements on Regional roads.
-Former Policy 9.E.
-7 has been removed from the Amendment.
+Former Policy 9.E.7 has been removed from the Amendment.
 No change to the Amendment is required.
 Please note that the Operating Policies Review Technical Paper, which was prepared as part of the development of the Niagara Region's Transportation Master Plan (TMP) outlines specific capital costs the Region may contribute towards complete street elements along Regional Roads within Downtown and/or Business Improvement Areas.
 76 Shannon Larocque Senior Planner, Community Planning and Development Town of Pelham Policy 9.E.8 Policy 9.E.8 indicates that elements of complete streets that fall under local jurisdiction shall be maintained by the local municipality.
 Staff request clarification of what is meant for "those elements that fall under local jurisdiction" and have concerns about the additional cost burden this may cause for local municipalities.
 This concern was similarly expressed in the September Committee Report regarding the TMP.
 It is the current practice for the Region to maintain transportation infrastructure between the curbs of Regional Roads.
 The Region is also responsible for the design, installation, and maintenance of lighting along Regional Roads.
 Infrastructure or other complete streets elements located outside of the "curb-to-curb" right-of way are expected to be maintained by the local municipality or by another designated public or private body.
 77 Shannon Larocque Senior Planner of Community Planning and Development Town of Pelham Schedule E1 Staff note that Schedule E1 Transportation Infrastructure shows the portion of the Steve Bauer Trail between Murdoch Street and Church Street as Railway (Inactive).
 Some of this portion of the former railway has already been converted into a recreational trail and the remainder is anticipated in the future.
 Schedule E1 has been revised to address this comment.